A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

 Another important aspect of MPS and TTNS algorithm is the corresponding operators, namely matrix product operators (MPO) and tree tensor network operators (TTNO)~\cite{schollwock2011density, chan2016matrix, szalay2015tensor}.
 Similar to MPS and TTNS, MPO and TTNO are tensor network representations of quantum operators.

+Within ML-MCTDH, the Multi-Layer operators introduced by ML-Potfit are closedly related to TTNOs~\cite{otto2014multi}.
+ML-Potfit itself is a generalization of the Potfit algorithm~\cite{jackle1996product}, adapted for the multi-layer framework.
+Its primary function is to numerically construct the potential energy operator by fitting a continuous analytical potential energy surface into the required ML operator form.

-However, different from their quantum states counterparts, MPO and TTNO can be constructed exactly.
-In this work, we employ the automatic MPO/TTNO construction algorithm based on bipartite graph theory, which efficiently generates the optimal MPO/TTNO with negligible computational cost.
-Here, ``optimal'' means the exact MPO and TTNO with minimal bond dimension~\cite{ren2020general, li2024optimal}, which will directly affect the computational cost.
-The maximum MPO/TTNO bond dimension for MPS, Tree and TreeX are 29, 29, 14, respectively.
-For both MPS and Tree structures, the maximum MPO/TTNO bond dimension is associated with the electronic node, because all 26 electronic states are represented in a single leaf node.
+In this work, MPO and TTNO are constructed exactly given the sum-of-product form of the operator.
+This distinguishes our approach from standard ML-MCTDH, where the direct sum-of-product form is generally used for model systems.
+In our previous work, we demonstrated that employing MPO provides a computational scaling advantage over the sum-of-product approach~\cite{ren2022time}.
+We utilize the automatic MPO/TTNO construction algorithm based on bipartite graph theory~\cite{ren2020general, li2024optimal}, which efficiently generates the most compact MPO/TTNO with negligible computational cost.
+Here, ``most compact'' means the exact MPO and TTNO with minimal bond dimension, which will directly affect the computational cost.
+The maximum MPO/TTNO bond dimension for Chain, Tree, ChainX and TreeX are 29, 29, 29, 14, respectively.